galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/content.md

 > >    >        - *"On column"*: `Column:5`
 > >    {: .hands_on}
 > >
-> >    With **MetaPhlAn**, we identified 3 genus (Coprothermobacter, Methanothermobacter, Hungateiclostridium).
-But in the output of **Combine MetaPhlAn2 and HUMAnN2 outputs**, we have only gene families for Coprothermobacter and Hungateiclostridium.
-The abundance of Methanothermobacter is probably too low to correctly identify correctly some gene families.
+> >    With **MetaPhlAn**, we identified 2 genus (Coprothermobacter and Acetivibrio).
+Both can be found in the combined output.
 > >
 > > 2.
-1,889 gene families are associated to Hungateiclostridium and 528 to Coprothermobacter and 202 to Methanothermobacter.
+1,890 gene families are associated to Hungateiclostridium and 351 to Coprothermobacter.
 > >
 > > 3.
 For this question, we should group on the 3rd column:
 > >